allwefantasy/llm_friendly_packages/README.md

 ## How to Submit a Library

-You can directly submit a PR to this project, just add a markdown file.
+You can directly submit a PR to this project by adding a markdown file.
 The file path should be as follows:

 ```
 ./github.com/author_name/library_name/README.md